Fosi Audio BT20A Pro Integrated Amplifier Reviewed

 Reading Time: 6 minutes

-The first review published in Future Audiophile was an SMSL amplifier that cost less than $175.
+The first review published in Future Audiophile was an SMSL integrated amplifier (read the review) that cost less than $175.
 It is a great little amp with an extensive input and feature set in a small chassis.
 Today, I’m going to look at another even less expensive power amplifier priced at under $100 from Fosi.
 It offers even fewer inputs but much greater power specs, so it can handle a wider variety of loudspeakers.
-If your old AV receiver or power amplifier is beginning to sound not so good, the Fosi BT20A Preamplifier (buy at Amazon) might be your perfect inexpensive upgrade solution.
+If your old AV receiver or power amplifier is beginning to sound not so good, the Fosi BT20A preamplifier (buy at Amazon) might be your perfect inexpensive upgrade solution.

 The Fosi BT20A integrated amp is almost impossibly priced at $99.